Skip to Content

 13 Biggest Hotels in Las Vegas – On The Strip

-Las Vegas is home to some of the largest, most elaborate, resorts in the entire world.
+Las Vegas is home to some of the largest and most elaborate resorts in the world.

-In addition to thousands of rooms, Las Vegas hotels commonly offer impressive pool complexes, top-tier dining options, the biggest buffets around, and world-class entertainment.
+In addition to thousands of rooms, Vegas resorts commonly have impressive pools, diverse dining options, the biggest buffets around, and world-class entertainment.

 Largest Hotels On The Strip